xdrip/xdrip_docs/docs/use/sync.md

 You can setup the master phone to receive and accept followers treatments and calibrations.
 Be extremely careful when using this feature if you use automatic calibrations.
 Also remember sensor start and stop might be sent by followers and accepted by the master.

 <img src="../images/M-S-SY4.png" style="zoom:75%;" />

+##### Use xDrip Cloud

+After Google shutdown the deprecated the [Firebase API](https://firebase.google.com/docs/cloud-messaging/migrate-v1) used for xDrip+ Sync in July 2024, a new sharing method has been developed.
+If you want to use xDrip Cloud (recommended), all phones must have this feature enabled.

+!!!xdripitem "Use xDrip Cloud&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; →`ON`"
+    &ensp;Use the new xDrip+ cloud servers.
+Master and follower must have this setting set the same.

 ##### Whole house